Xav83/Xav83.github.io/_posts/Android Studio/Quick Tip/How to have an Edit Text taking only numbers.md

 ## Numbers only by default

-To make sure that a user only enter numbers in an `EditText`, there are several solution.
+To make sure that a user only enter numbers in an `EditText`, there are several solutions.
 And the first one we are going to see is to specify that the `EditText` should only take numbers by default.

 To do so, we are going to modify the `EditText` XML definition, and add one attribute to it.